vixshan/bento/README.md

 5. Now go to <b>Variables</b> and add variable listed below.

    - BENTO_USERNAME - Your bento username
-     > by default it launches with the .env file, so i case of conflicts, remove
+     > by default it launches with the .env file, so in case of conflicts, remove
      > the `.env` file and add the variables in the Koyeb dashboard.

    <br>